HOME AT FIRST'S

 All great journeys begin with a first step.

 Tea and toast was all we had time for.
 We had a train to catch shortly after 8AM, and we

 had a 4-mile ride to the station.
-We each carried a backpack with clothes for three days,
+We each carried a backpack with extra clothes,

 first aid supplies, water and high-energy food (mostly chocolate and nuts), a few bike